kyshih/karenshih/_pages/researh.md

  Some tuomor suppressor inactivation might be crucial in overcoming the protein folding stress.
 As well, the context-dependent essential genes could be promising therapeutic targets.
 I am interested in systematically investigate the functional impact of these genes. <br><br>

 ### <b> Previosu work </b><br>
 My previous research was focused on the binding mechanism between a ubiquitin ligase and its substrate.
 This reveals a conserved strategy of how cells sense and alleviate reductive stress.
-The key players in this reductive tress response have been mutated frequently in cancer. <br><br>
+The key players in this reductive stress response have been found mutated frequently in cancer. <br><br>

 #### <b> Publications </b><br>
 Manford AG, Rodríguez-Pérez F, <b>Shih KY</b>, Shi Z, Berdan CA, Choe M, Titov DV, Nomura DK, Rape M. A Cellular Mechanism to Detect and Alleviate Reductive Stress.
 Cell.
 2020 Oct 1;183(1):46-61.e21. doi: 10.1016/j.cell.2020.08.034.
 Epub 2020 Sep 16.
 PMID: 32941802. <br><br>